Updated Monday, July 27

 Please note, the information listed below may change at any time.

 All city buildings are open to the public under current state and federal capacity guidelines.
+Face coverings are required to enter city facilities.

 The Shakopee Community Center reopened Monday, July 6.